vivid-planet/comet/.changeset/giant-apples-cheer.md

 "@comet/cms-api": minor
 ---

-CRUD Generator: Add the concept of mainProperty that can be set in @CrudField for a ManyToOne relation
+CRUD Generator: Add the concept of rootArg that can be set in @CrudField for a ManyToOne relation